GT-Quantum-Computing-Association/LogicalQ/README.md

 This is the repository where we store all code, tests, and demos for the implementation, simulation, and final hardware-ready code for our QEC toolkit.

-The end goal of this project is to provide researchers with an easy-to-learn tool for working with LogicalCircuits, an extension of Qiskit's QuantumCircuits, with generalized and optimized QEC methodology.
+The end goal of this project is to provide researchers with an easy-to-learn tool for working with `LogicalCircuit`s, an extension of Qiskit's `QuantumCircuit`s with generalized and optimized QEC methodology.

+For more information about `LogicalQ`, please refer to our documentation: [https://logicalq.readthedocs.io/](https://logicalq.readthedocs.io/).

 ## Installation